IntArchive/Flappybird_recreation/README.md

 # FlappyBird_recreation
 "Game is a fun in our life.
 Play some games to have fun"

 I have learned how to create simple games.
-Flappy Bird is in those simple game.
+Flappy Bird is one in those.

 Link to install file: https://drive.google.com/file/d/1GJbIDGqfbnaEdfs4pbBKmyEXNDXaDBB_/view?usp=sharing